haramori/rhme3/Challenges/Ransom_2.0.md

 	Already paid?
 Then enter the received unlock code here:

-Load the unencrypted binary onto the XMEGA-A4U device that you control, and it gives a different user ID (such as 3439350305001500).
+Load the unencrypted binary onto the alterate XMEGA device, and it gives a different user ID (such as 3439350305001500).

-Analyze the unencrypted binary on the device under your control using a PDI programmer, and view the production sigantures of the chip.
+Analyze the unencrypted binary on the alterate XMEGA device using a PDI programmer, and view the production sigantures of the chip.
 These are fully described in section 4.17 of the XMEGA AU MANUAL [2].
 Examine the following components of the production signature:

 	Registers 3-5 of the lot number: 0x343935
 	Wafer number: 0x03